deepanshs/mrsimulator/docs/user_guide/method/method.rst

     |-0.5, -0.5, 0.5⟩⟨0.5, 0.5, -0.5|, weight=(1+0j)]

-As you can surmise from the examples, the attributes of SymmetryQuery, ``P`` and ``D``, hold a list of single-spin transition symmetry function values, and the length of the list is the desired number of spins that are involved in the transition.
+As you can surmise from the examples, the attributes of SymmetryQuery, ``P`` and ``D``, holds a list of single-spin transition symmetry function values, and the length of the list is the desired number of spins that are involved in the transition.